Defensive Model Expansion for Robust Bayesian Inference: Applications

 \paragraph{Performance Metrics} Methods are compared by mean squared error (MSE) in estimating $\mu_0(x)=\E_{\theta_0}(Y_i \mid X_i=x)$.
 The MSE is $\frac{1}{N}\sum_i \{\mu_0(X_i)-\widehat\mu(X_i)\}^2$, where $\widehat\mu(x)$ is the posterior mean of $\mu(x)$.

 \paragraph{Results} Figure~\ref{fig:results-bart} shows the results.
 We see that when $\lambda_0 = 0$, the performance of GBART is indistinguishable from that of the linear model at all sample sizes.
-Somewhat surprisingly, for smaller signal-to-noise ratios and sample sizes the unmodified BART model outperforms a correctly-specified linear model; this is because the sample size is not large enough to estimate the coefficients reliably, giving an advantage to models that regularize the predictions towards zero.
+Somewhat surprisingly, for smaller signal-to-noise ratios and sample sizes the unmodified BART model outperforms a correctly-specified linear model; this is because the sample size is not large enough to estimate the coefficients reliably, giving an advantage to models that regularize the predictions toward zero.
 This defect in the linear model can be mitigated by replacing the least squares estimates with a ridge regression or lasso.

 When $\lambda_0=0.4$, GBART outperforms the other methods, particularly at large sample sizes.
-It is strictly superior to the linear model under all data generating mechanisms.
+Under these simulation settings, it is strictly superior to the linear model under all data generating mechanisms.
 We again see that when both the sample size and the signal-to-noise ratios are small there is an advantage to using a BART model that more strongly regularizes the predictions.